garet-rich/garet-rich/README.md

 - 👋 Hi, I’m Garet!
-I'm a software dev in NL
+I'm a software dev in NL.

 <!---
 garet-rich/garet-rich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.